pravn27/ds-algo-tech-doc/docs/ds-algo-course-tutorials/namaste-dsa/readerDoc/2-warm-up/1-programming.md

 ### Arrays

-- Array elements stored in index values which starts from 0 by default.
+- Array elements stored in `index values which starts from 0 by default`.
 To define array index don't have a control

   ![alt text](../images/array_img.png)

 ### Objects

-- Objects are stored in key value pair
+- Objects are stored in `key value pair`

   ![alt text](../images/obj_img.png)